DataCorrupted/paper-reading/ShortCut.Accelerating.Mostly-Deterministic.Code.Regions/README.md

 - Too much heuristics, especially on taint tracking.
 - Didn't mention how profiling is done in evaluation, yet it affects the result greatly.
+	- Web/PHP server: 4 train case, 84 test set.
+Didn't mention which 84?
+	- Compilation: change var name in libelf 0.8.9 and openssh-6.1p1.
+But change var names will only affect lexical analysis and parser.
+Back-end won't be affected.
+	- Interactive app startup: ambiguous how input set is(Emacs: last 10% input changed, others didn't mention).
 - Break even part is only mentioned in the talk but not in the paper.

 ## [Video](https://sosp19.rcs.uwaterloo.ca/videos/D3-S3-P2.mp4)